aseprite/aseprite/INSTALL.md

 platforms:

 * Windows + MSVC 2012 + DirectX SDK
-* Mac OS X 10.8 Mountain Lion + Mac OS X 10.4 SDK universal
+* Mac OS X 10.8 Mountain Lion + Xcode 5.1.1 + Mac OS X 10.4 SDK universal
-* Linux + GCC
+* Linux + gcc with some C++11 support, this port is not compiled regularly so you can expect some errors in the master branch.

 # How can I compile Aseprite?

-The new build system for Aseprite is [CMake](http://www.cmake.org/).
+Aseprite uses the latest version of [CMake](http://www.cmake.org/) (3.0) as its build system.
 You will not need any extra library because the repository already contains the source code of all dependencies, even a modified version of the Allegro library is included in master branch.

 The following are the steps to compile Aseprite (in this case we have the source code in a directory called `aseprite-source`):